matteobarbera/mavlab_wiki_fork/home.md

 # More

- * Previously, the wiki was hosted [here](https://svn.lr.tudelft.nl/trac/MAVLAB/).
-Quite some info is not transfered yet.
+ * Previously, [the wiki was hosted here](https://svn.lr.tudelft.nl/trac/MAVLAB/).
+Quite some info is not transferred yet.
 If you have a spare minute take some text and transfer it over here, very appropriated.